-- 1. The first direction is to expand the current picture, given by the diagram in Fig. 2, of the world of the interaction models.
-The only model missing in the picture is the asynchronous π -calculus.
+- 1. The first direction is to expand the current picture, given by the diagram in Fig. 2, of the world of interaction models.
+The only model missing in the picture is the asynchronous $\pi$ -calculus.
 We have not discussed the model due to space consideration.
-The model π^L , called local π by Merro and Sangiorgi (2004), is the π -variant in which a name received from a communication cannot be used as an input channel.
-Symmetrically π^R (Fu and Zhu, 2011) is the π -variant in which a name received from a communication cannot be used as an output channel.
-Another π -variant, called π^S in (Fu and Zhu, 2011), is defined by imposing the restriction that the received names can only be used as channel names (subject names).
-The expressiveness of π^L , π^S , π^R is studied in (Xue et al., 2011).
+The model $\pi^L$ , called local $\pi$ by Merro and Sangiorgi (2004), is the $\pi$ -variant in which a name received from a communication cannot be used as an input channel.
+Symmetrically $\pi^R$ (Fu and Zhu, 2015) is the $\pi$ -variant in which a name received from a communication cannot be used as an output channel.
+Another $\pi$ -variant, called $\pi^S$ in (Fu and Zhu, 2015), is defined by imposing the restriction that the received names can only be used as channel names (subject names).
+The expressiveness of $\pi^L, \pi^S, \pi^R$ is studied in (Xue et al., 2011).
 A sensible thing to do is to examine the other major process models not yet discussed in this paper.
 One could compare along the way the existing expressiveness results against the results obtained by applying the subbisimilarity relationship.
 There is little doubt that exercises of this sort would bring to us new insight into these process models. - 2.
 The second direction is to apply the model independent philosophy of Theory of Interaction to other frameworks.
 If we go about the plan in the order of the equality theory, the expressiveness theory and the completeness theory, we should start from the picture described in Fig. 3.
 All equalities for models of interaction should be observational.
 In other words they must satisfy the extensionality and equipollence conditions.
 So every equality is above the extensional equality introduced by Definition 23.
 On the other hand, the bisimulation and codivergence conditions are the strongest intensional (computational) requirements one may impose on the observational equalities.
 Consequently every equality is under the absolute equality.
 Now suppose $=t$ is a model independent equality that lies between the extensional equality and the absolute equality.
-The definition of $=t$ either strengthens the extensional condition, or weakens the intensional condition, or is a mixture of both.
+The definition of $=t$ either introduces some new intensional condition, or weakens the codivergence and bisimulation conditions, or is a mixture of both.
 Due to its model independent nature, the definition can be routinely generalized to the expressiveness relationship.
-The rest of the job is to develop the expressiveness theory and the completeness theory that go along with $=t$.
+The rest of the job is to develop the expressiveness theory and the completeness theory that go along with $=t$ .
 The views and the results obtained along this line of research would certainly improve our understanding of the interaction models.